 - Cerebral abscesses: Localized pus buildup within the brain.

 Symptoms during pregnancy or for newborn infants

-While a mother with a Listeria infection may not show any outward symptoms, an unborn child might be severely affected.
+While a gestational parent with a Listeria infection may not show any outward symptoms, an unborn fetus might be severely affected.

 The symptoms in a newborn child can be subtle but may include: